eitch-consulting/site/content/en/services.md

 - `Single sign-on with Keycloak`: instance configuration, theme development, custom provider creation, knowledge with application oauth2 and saml flows, and many other things related to single sign-on services.

+- `LDAP directory with OpenLDAP`: full installation and configuration of a LDAP directory, including recommendations about its structure and classes, and integration with other systems like SSH for centralized logins.

 - `WordPress`: full installation, configuration and optimization services.
 We can help you with scaling, caching, CDN distribution, help with many plugins, the web server and php process behind it, and so on.